madcato/word2vec-rb/README.md

 # word2vec-rb

-Gem for using word2vec functionality from https://code.google.com/archive/p/word2vec/
+Gem using word2vec functionality from https://code.google.com/archive/p/word2vec/

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/word2vec`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 This gem was developed using the `.c` files of the Google word2vec as base.
-Mostly by applying copy-and-paste legendary technique.
+Mostly by applying copy-and-paste.

 ## Installation